matwerber1/aws-alexa-smart-home-demo/README.md

 Most of the project is done.... but there are still gaps in documentation and instructions.
 Please bear with me as I clean this up.

+## Disclaimer

+This is my first dive into AWS IoT + an Alexa skill.
+There are no doubt ways to do things better; some of my design choices may not be ideal.
+For example:

+* Should I just be using IoT thing attributes to store a mapping of thing to user instead of DynamoDB?
+* Is storing device configuration (e.g. capabilities) for discovery in a Lambda config file the right place to do it?

 ## Prerequisites

 1. AWS Account with administrative access